My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 jacket buttons choice

-(Spontaneous photo on iPhone when choosing)
+(Spontaneous photo on iPhone at the time of choosing)

-And then we feel completely stupid.
+And there we feel completely stupid.

 brown horn buttons mounted on green jacket

-THANK YOU ! ❤️
+THANK YOU! ❤️

 How to wear this jacket?

-On the shoulders !
-Ok I'm leaving.
+On the shoulders!
+Ok I'm going out.

 1. Simple as "hello"